Murders of Sally McNelly and Shane Stewart: Discovery of bodies

 On November 11, 1988, Sally's remains were found off FM 584, roughly 17 miles south of where they were last seen, near the Twin Buttes Reservoir's South Pool.
 Three days later, on November 14, Shane's remains were discovered in the vicinity.
 According to their autopsies, they had both died from shotgun blasts to the head.
 The case remains unsolved.

 2017 developments

 In June 2017 the Tom Green County Sheriff's Office in San Angelo pulled over a local man, John Cyrus Gilbreath, on suspicion of marijuana possession.
 A female passenger in his car told them Gilbreath was dealing, and on that basis they obtained a warrant to search his house.

 Among the items they found in the house were what they described as writings, audio tapes and "biological material" that they said may be connected to the McNelly and Stewart homicides.
 They announced Gilbreath is now considered a person of interest in that case.
+However, as of October 2025, the case remains unsolved.